 Faculty are entitled to freedom in the classroom in discussing their subject, but they should be careful not to introduce into their teaching controversial matter which has no relation to the subject.
 Limitations of academic freedom because of religious or other aims of the institution should be clearly stated in writing at the time of appointment.

 College and university faculty are citizens, members of a learned profession, and officers of an educational institution.
 When they speak or write as citizens, they should be free from institutional censorship or discipline, but their special position in the community imposes special obligations.
 As scholars and education officers, they should remember that the public may judge their profession and their institution by their utterances.
-Hence they should always be accurate, should exercise appropriate restraint, should show respect for the opinions of others, and should make every effort to indicate that they are not speaking for the institution.
+Hence, they should always be accurate, should exercise appropriate restraint, should show respect for the opinions of others, and should make every effort to indicate that they are not speaking for the institution.

 I.C.9.
 Analysis and Evaluation

-Needed ltye
+Faculty at Santa Ana College follow BP/AR 4030 and distinguish between their personal conviction and professionally accepted viewed in a discipline.
+They work to present information and course related data fairly and objectively.

 I.C.
 10. Institutions that require conformity to specific codes of conduct of staff, faculty, administrators, or students, or that seek to instill specific beliefs or world views, give clear prior notice of such policies, including statements in the catalog and/or appropriate faculty and student handbooks.

+.

 I.C.
-10 Evidence of Meeting the Standarduc
+10 Evidence of Meeting the Standard

-In the published Santa Ana College catalog, there is a list of institutional learning outcomes (core competencies) which are put in place to require conformity to specific codes of conduct of staff, faculty, administrators, or students which seek to instill specific beliefs or world views.
-Specifically, the instructional learning outcome for diversity and civic responsibility address these policies for students:

-Students will develop individual responsibility, personal integrity, and respect for diverse peoples and cultures of the world.

-Students will respect and work with diverse people including those with cultural and linguistic backgrounds and different abilities.

-Students will interact with individuals and within groups with integrity and awareness of others’ opinions, feelings, and values.

-Students will demonstrate an understanding of ethical issues that will enhance their capacity for making decisions and sound judgments about the environment.

-Students will take personal responsibility for becoming informed, ethical and active citizens of their community, their nation and their world.
+Expected conduct for staff, faculty, administrators, and students are indicated in the following board policies:

+BP 3410 Nondiscrimination Rsccd’s committement to equal opportunity in all educational programs, employment, and access to institutional programs and activities.

+BP3430 Prohibition of Harassment-

+BP 4030 Academic Freedom

+BP 5500 Standards of Student Conduct / ASG student handbook- located where else??

+BP 5500 Student Athletics/Activities Code of Conduct –where located? (catalog??
+Webpage??)

+BP 7001 Code of Ethics

+BP 7002 Civility

 I.C.
 10. Analysis and Evaluation

 To be written following input/editing